Skip to content

 The very first observance of the International Day for the Eradication of Poverty can be pinpointed as the 17th of October in 1987.
 On that Saturday in fall more than a hundred thousand people congregated at the Trocadéro in Paris, France.
 It was there that the Declaration of Human Rights was signed by the United Nations in 1948, in order to honor the victims of extreme poverty, violence and hunger.
 The central principles expressed in the declaration were carved in a commemorative stone, which was unveiled at the signing of the Declaration of Human Rights in 1987.

 Multiple replicas of the stone were made and have been placed around the world to serve as locations for gathering each year to observe the International Day for the Eradication of Poverty.
-One replica of the stone is placed in the garden of the United Nations Headquarters, where every year there is an annual commemoration held by the United Nations Secretariat.
+One replica of the stone is placed in the garden of the United Nations Headquarters, where the United Nations Secretariat holds an annual commemoration every year.
 Hundreds of people gather each year to renew their resolve to combat poverty and to demonstrate their solidarity with those living and struggling in poverty.

 In 1992 a resolution was adopted and the General Assembly declared the International Day for the Eradication of Poverty as an official day on which to promote events “with regard to the eradication of poverty and destitution.”

-How to celebrate the International Day for the Eradication of Poverty
+How to Observe the International Day for the Eradication of Poverty

-The International Day for the Eradication of Poverty is specifically set aside for activities which relate to the eradication of poverty.
-Thus it would seem the best way to observe the day would be to find an organized event in your city or town that is providing a focus on observing the International Day for the Eradication of Poverty.
+The International Day for the Eradication of Poverty is specifically set aside for activities that relate to the eradication of poverty.
+Thus, it would seem the best way to observe the day would be to find an organized event in your city or town that focuses on observing the International Day for the Eradication of Poverty.

-If there is no official event organized in your area then consider volunteering at a homeless shelter or other such place which is likely aware of the significance of the International Day for the Eradication of Poverty and is likely engaged in special celebration of the day.
+If no official event is organized in your area, consider volunteering at a homeless shelter or other such place.
+Such a place is likely aware of the significance of the International Day for the Eradication of Poverty and is likely engaged in a special celebration of the day.

 Also on ...